 Am I ever glad that I have never called myself an expert on anything.
 Especially not an expert on Dominican food.

 Every time I learn something about food in general, or Dominican food in particular, I’m justly reminded that there is much to learn, and with things changing all the time one never finishes learning.
-This dish is an example of that.
+These Guanimos (Cornmeal and Beef Pockets) is an example of that.

 Guanimo, a Taino name by the sound of it, probably hails from the northwestern provinces of the Dominican Republic.
 I make this assumption based on the fact that the only people who know what I’m talking about when I mention this dish are all from my home town of Montecristi.

 Then I found out that there’s a similar dish, with a similar-sounding name, originating from the southern regions of the country that is also based on corn and made like a pocket, but it’s a dessert!

 I have a suspicion that this dish was originally prepared using corncobs, but this is just a hunch as the one I’ve always known is made with fine cornmeal.